sfigg/commercialization-public/design/device-experiences/battery-and-power-subsystem-hardware-design.md

 ## Real-time clock reserve battery capacity

 Maintaining accurate time is essential to delivering a great user experience.
-In addition, accurate time is required to connect to services such as the Windows Store.
+In addition, accurate time is required to connect to services such as the Microsoft Store.
 All Windows systems should maintain accurate time for a period of at least four weeks, even when off.
 Typically this is done by employing a separate backup battery to maintain the real-time clock (RTC).
 This is not always possible or practical on highly portable form-factors.

 System designers can use a dedicated battery or reserve a portion of the main system battery.
 Given the modest power requirements of the RTC, a relatively low reserve threshold will provide guarantees that match dedicated backup batteries that exist in today's PCs.